justplainstuff/plainstack/web/documentation/2-directory-structure.md

 ### `tasks`

-This is where background tasks are defined that are stored on the simple SQLite-based task queue.
+Defines background tasks that are stored in the simple SQLite-based task queue.

 ## `migrations`

-`pnpm db:gen` creates new migration files in this directory.
-Run `pnpm db:apply` to apply all migrations stored in this directory.
+Running `pnpm db:gen` creates new migration files in this directory.
+Use `pnpm db:apply` to apply all migrations stored here.

 ## `drizzle.config.ts`

-drizzle-kit configuration to generate and run migrations.
+Contains the drizzle-kit configuration for generating and running migrations.

 ## `public`

-These are the static files that are served by the server.
+Stores static files that are served directly by the server.

+## Other Files

+- `Dockerfile`: Used for containerizing the application.
+- `fly.toml`: Configuration file for deployment on Fly.io.
+- `package.json`: Defines project dependencies and scripts.
+- `tailwind.config.ts`: Configuration file for Tailwind CSS.
+- `tsconfig.json`: TypeScript compiler options and project settings.